Your travel expert

 Black-collared Hawk, Hyacinth Macaw, Blue-fronted Parrot, Toco Toucan, Yellow-billed Cardinals, Chestnut-bellied Guan, White-face Ibis, Jabiru, Maguari Stork, Narrow-billed Woodcreeper, Mato Grosso Antbird, White-lored Spinetail, Scarlet-hooded Blackbird , Rusty-collared Seedeater, Chotoy Spinetail, Suiriri Flycatcher, Guira Cuckoo, Band-tailed Nighthawks Spot-tailed Nightjar, Pauraque

-In the middle of these flooded savannas, other ecosystems cut through the landscape, such as the gallery forests, which we will also explore.
-A short drive up the Transpantaneira road will be our last opportunity to complete our species list and our collection of beautiful photos.
-Along the red dirt road we will look for various waders, raptors and alcids, but also our last mammals and large reptiles.
-Arrival in the late afternoon near the airport of Cuiaba where we will spend the night.
-If the weather allows it, we’ll be able to rest by the swimming pool in order to recharge our batteries for the second part of the trip.
+We will also explore other ecosystems, such as gallery forest, which punctuate the landscapes of the flooded savannah.
+Another short drive up the Transpantaneira road will be our final opportunity to add new species to our list and our photography portfolio.
+Along this red dirt road, we will look for waterbirds, raptors, and our last mammals and reptiles.
+We will arrive in the late afternoon near the airport in Cuiaba, where we will spend the night.
+If the weather allows, we can rest by the swimming pool to recharge our batteries for the second part of the trip.

 English-speaking naturalist guide, private transport